-The equity component of the common portfolio includes Norwegian exposure, global exposure and exposure in emerging markets.
-There are also some smaller investments in special funds, private equity and other equity investments.
+The listed equity component of the common portfolio includes Norwegian exposure, global exposure and exposure in emerging markets.
+Investments in unlisted shares consist of investments in special funds, private equity and other equity investments.
 Management is mainly through mandates issued to KLP Kapitalforvaltning AS.